coap-security/coap-ace-poc-webapp/README.md

 **For an overview of what this does and how it is used in practice, please see
-[the corrresponding firmare's README file], which explains the whole setup.**
+[the corrresponding firmware's README file], which explains the whole setup.**

 Documentation on the implementation is [available through GitLab pages].

-[the corrresponding firmare's README file]: https://gitlab.com/oscore/coap-ace-poc-firmware/-/blob/main/README.md
+[the corrresponding firmware's README file]: https://gitlab.com/oscore/coap-ace-poc-firmware/-/blob/main/README.md
 [available through GitLab pages]: https://oscore.gitlab.io/coap-ace-poc-webapp/doc/coap_ace_poc_webapp/

 Typical issues